 - Validating and consolidating budget and forecast inputs

-Fortunately, CFOs and finance directors can use finance automation technology to identify manual steps to identify bottlenecks in these processes by using process mining tools.
+The good news is that CFOs can use finance automation technology to identify manual steps and uncover bottlenecks within these processes (by using process mining tools).

-Here are some of the tasks which can be automated under payroll administration:
+Here are some of the tasks which can be automated within payroll administration:

 - Syncing data across multiple timekeeping systems